RickKimball/vendor/README.md

 ```
 bluepill.menu.upload_method.openocd.upload.tool=openocd
 ```
 I used upload.tool=openocd, that tells the arduino builder to look in our local platform.txt instead of the STM32 one.
 In our platform.txt I create a proper entry that will upload using openocd from our $PATH.
-I do this to allow me to setup my PATH entry to point at the openocd I want to use before I launch the arduino IDE.
+This allows me to setup my PATH entry to point at the openocd I want to use before I launch the arduino IDE.

 stm32/platform.txt:
 ```